-Although TASP results are not used for admission purposes, students planning to attend Clarendon College are encouraged to take the TASP test prior to enrollment.
-For students who are unable to take the TASP test or who do not attempt the TASP test, Clarendon College will offer the Quick TASP or an approved alternative test during the registration process.
+Although the results or the assessment of academic skills are not used for admission purposes, results are used in advising and course placement.
+Students planning to attend Clarendon College are encouraged to take an approved test (THEA, ASSET, COMPASS or ACCUPLACER) prior to enrollment.
+For students who are unable to take assessment of academic skills or who do not attempt an assessment, Clarendon College will offer an assessment of academic skills test during the registration process.
+(Testing fees for an assessment of academic skills must be paid by the student.)

-All full-time and part-time students must take the TASP or the alternative assessment prior to enrollment unless exempt or waived from the TASP test based on one of the following:
+All full-time and part-time students must participate in the Texas Success Initiative and the assessment of academic skills prior to enrollment unless exempt or waived based on one of the following: